 Goldfish like to eat a lot and they may be fin nippers when they see the fins of Bettas.
 Fin nipping can injure your Betta and be a source of infection.
 This constant fin nipping from a Goldfish may also kill a Betta.
 A Goldfish may really grow a lot bigger and may make a meal out of a small Betta.

 What about their preferred habitat?

 Betta fish will love a planted tank.
 Their natural habitat has plenty of lush vegetation where they can hide and feel safe.
-The plants also are not a food source for Betta fish which make them a great candidate to live in a planted tank.
+The plants also are not a food source for Betta fish which makes them a great candidate to live in a planted tank.

 Goldfish have the reputation of uprooting plants and this will surely irritate a fishkeeper who wants a beautiful planted tank.
 It may also make a meal out of softer and more delicate leaves of certain aquatic plants.

 This makes the Goldfish a very poor choice as an inhabitant of a meticulously arranged planted tank.

 The recommended minimum tank size for a Betta fish is 5 gallons while the minimum for a Goldfish is 20 gallons.
 Putting a Goldfish with a Betta in a 5-gallon tank will surely make the water dirty fast.
 Ammonia will increase and cause harm to the fish.
 This will also not allow your Betta a space of its own.